AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

 `Aviatrix is a multi account platform <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_ that enables you to manage all cloud accounts from a single pane of glass.

-2. Policy Driven Connectivity with stateful firewall rules
+2. Policy driven connectivity with stateful firewall rules
 ------------------------------------------------------------

  - The connectivity between VPCs and on-prem network should be policy driven.
 A network solution such as the AWS Global Transit Network with CSR is a nightmare from Zero Trust architecture point of view as all VPCs and on-prem is built into a full mesh network.
 In contrast,